 Winter means spending more time indoors.
 And that means breathing a lot more of that indoor air which, believe it or not, may not be as clean as outdoor air.
 That’s because your indoor air is comprised of outdoor air, plus all the pollutants, allergens, etc. that inhabit your house.
-So here are some tips on improving indoor air quality.
+So here are some tips on improving indoor air quality and preventing air pollution.

 - The first tip is the most obvious one – open the windows for five to 10 minutes every day to let fresh air in and lower the concentrations of toxic chemicals and carbon dioxide.
 A more energy efficient option is installing a heat recovery ventilator.